 - Setting the Stage; 2.
 The Challenging UNESCO-ICH Framework; 3.
 Part I: Community Participation in the UNESCO-ICH Framework; Part II: Enhancing Community Participation in the UNESCO-ICH Framework; 4.
 (Re)Turning to Ecomuseology; Conversation 1: Views from the Field: A Conversation with Langston Wilkins, Director of the Center for Washington Cultural Traditions ; 5.
 Public Folklore Contours: Infrastructure and Ideas; Conversation 2: Views from the Field: A Conversation with folklorist Selina Morales; 6.
 Public Folklore Principles and Practice; 7.
 Shifting Priorities and Building Strategies

 Michelle L. Stefano is a Folklife Specialist in Research and Programs at the American Folklife Center in the Library of Congress, Washington, D.C.
 She is co-editor of The Routledge Companion to Intangible Cultural Heritage (2017, with Peter Davis), Engaging Heritage, Engaging Communities (2017, with Bryony Onciul and Stephanie Hawke), and Safeguarding Intangible Cultural Heritage (2012, with Peter Davis and Gerard Corsane).
-She has served as a public folklorist in the U.S. for a decade.
+She has served as a public folklorist in the United States for a decade.